Firearm Application Renewals Require a Background Check

 Call 508-588-0422 For A Free Initial Consultation

 If your application for renewal of a gun permit or LTC a firearm was denied, you need a lawyer that knows the ins and outs of this specialized area of law.
-You need an attorney that has handled ammunition and firearms cases for clients in the past.
+You need a gun charge attorney that has handled ammunition and firearms cases for clients in the past.
 No matter where you are located in Massachusetts, expert legal help is just a phone call away.
 To schedule a free, no-obligation case review and free consultation with an experienced Brockton / Greater Boston Area, MA Criminal Defense Trial Lawyer call our law offices at (508) 584-6955.